API Explorer

 Grant API Access

-In the Configuration Center, you find below the menu item "API Explorer" the option "Grant API access to Worldline".
-This menu option allows you to give us access to your account and try out API requests on your behalf.
+In the Configuration Center, select "Grant API access to Worldline" below the API Explorer menu item.
+This option allows Worldline to access your account and test API requests on your behalf.